truedaniyyel/python-cli-password-manager/README.md

 > **Note:** This is a portfolio project demonstrating security concepts.

-## Known Issues / Future Improvements
-* **CKEditor 4 Warning:** This project uses `Flask-CKEditor`, which relies on the End-of-Life CKEditor 4.
-In a production environment, I would migrate this to a modern frontend framework (React/Vue) with CKEditor 5 or utilize a Markdown editor like `SimpleMDE` to ensure long-term security compliance.

 ## Key Features

 * **Zero-Knowledge Encryption:** Uses `AES-256-GCM` to ensure data integrity.
 The database only ever stores encrypted blobs.